SubaashNair/SubaashNair/README.md

         <b>outlier-cleaner</b>
       </a>
       <br />
-      A Python package for detecting and removing outliers in data using various statistical methods and advanced distribution analysis
+      Advanced outlier detection and removal using multiple statistical methods with automatic method selection and comprehensive visualization tools
     </td>
   </tr>
   <tr>